MKLab-ITI/hackair-data-retrieval/README.md

 The data are organized by the OK Lab Stuttgart which is dedicated to the fine dust measurement through the Citizen Science project luftdaten.info.
 The measurements are provided by citizens that install self-built sensors on the outside their home.
 Then, Luftdaten.info generates a continuously updated particular matter map from the transmitted data.

 #### Instructions
-1. Install Java EE 7 and GlassFish 4.1.1 in your computer.
+1. Install Java RE 7+ and Mongo 3.x in your computer.
 2. Clone the project locally in your computer.
 3. Run Glassfish server and deploy [hackAIR_project.war](hackAIR_project/target) application.
 4. Submit POST requests in relevant web-services, as described [here](https://github.com/MKLab-ITI/hackair-decision-support-api#web-services)